sybrew/emoji-settings/readme.txt

 === Emoji Settings ===
 Contributors: Cybr
-Tags: emoji, emojis, emoticon, script, tinymce, mail Requires at least: 4.2.0
+Tags: Emoji, emojis, emoticon, script, tinymce, mail Requires at least: 4.2.0
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 1.2.0
+Stable tag: 2.0.0
-Requires PHP: 5.6.0
+Requires PHP: 7.2.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Emoji Settings adds an option within your Writing Settings page to disable or enable emojis.
+Emoji Settings adds an option to your Writing Settings page to enable or disable emoji conversion to images.

 == Description ==

-= Emoji Settings =

-**Simply enable or disable emojis with an option.**
+**Simply enable or disable emojis conversion with an option.**

+This plugin stops the conversion of ASCII smilies like `:)` and `:D` to images on any WordPress installation.

-The option can be found at "Settings -> Writing" (`/wp-admin/options-writing.php`).
+You can find the option at "Settings > Writing" (`/wp-admin/options-writing.php`).

-Works on both multisite networks and single sites.

-> <strong>Enabled by default</strong><br>
-> This plugin has been written for WordPress Multisite with a WordPress.com like environment in mind.
->
-> Because of this, we want to give users full functionality and awesomeness with the least configuration.
+This plugin does not prevent real emojis from being stored and printed.

+= Emojis are enabled by default =

-> If a user wishes to disable emojis for their site, they can simply do so in their dashboard.
+This plugin has been written with a WordPress.com-like environment in mind.
+We want to give users the option but not override default WordPress behavior.
+If you or your user wishes to disable emojis for their site, they can do so in their dashboard.

+You can override standard behavior via filter `cw_emoji_overrides`.
+Refer to the code for instructions.

+= Does more than "Disable Emojis (GDPR friendly)" =

-This plugin also fixes incorrect Character Encoding on WordPress installations installed prior to 4.3.0 when emojis are disabled.
+This plugin also fixes incorrect Character Encoding on WordPress installations installed before 4.3.0 when emojis are disabled.
+This plugin also removes the conversion of emojis in the admin area, for example, from post titles.

 = Translating =

-You can submit your own translations via the sidebar on this page.
+You can submit your translations via the sidebar on this page.

 == Installation ==

-1. Install Emoji Settings either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Emoji Settings either via the WordPress.org plugin directory or by uploading the files to your server.
 1. Either Network Activate this plugin or activate it on a single site.
-1. You can now disable emojis through the admin menu under `wp-admin/options-writing.php`
+1. You can now disable emojis through the admin menu under `wp-admin/options-writing.php`.
 1. That's it!
 Enjoy!

 == Changelog ==

+= 2.0.0 =
+* Rewritten for improved performance.
+* All function and class names have changed due to added namespacing, hence the major version bump.
+* Now requires PHP 7.2 or later.
+* Added filter `cw_emoji_overrides`, accepts array `[ 'default' => string 1|0, 'force_support' => ?bool ]`.
+* Removed confusing filter `the_emoji_options`.
+* Changed the option label from "Enable emoji support" to "Enable emoji conversion"; this plugin prevents the conversion, it does not prevent actual emojis from being stored and printed.

 = 1.2.0 =
 * Now properly removes the detection script and styles from all admin screens.